lens-protocol/momoka/README.md

 #### checkDAProof

-The `checkDAProof` will return you a failure reason of enum `ClaimableValidatorError` and if success you be returned the entire `DAStructurePublication`.
+The `checkDAProof` will return you a failure reason of the enum `ClaimableValidatorError`, and if successful, you be returned the entire `DAStructurePublication`.

 ```ts
 import { checkDAProof } from '@lens-protocol/data-availability-verifier';